fermmm/group-date/readme/deploying-aws.md

    That is all, the backup should be loaded into the database.
 It's important to know that it will not replace or delete any existing information in the database.

-## Exporting a database backup
+## Exporting database content

 ### Setup AWS to enable database export:

 1. Go to the dasboard and click on the `Export database content` button.
-The first time may take several minutes becase it has to download a big jat file
+The first time may take several minutes becase it has to download a big jar file

 1.[Borrar]  Go to the [EC2 Mangement Console](https://console.aws.amazon.com/ec2/v2/home) in the left panel click on "Instances", you probably have only one instance, click on the instance name, there you will see the `Subnet ID` remember it or paste it somewhere, you will use it later.